-Q4 How do I receive a fax while the system is in power saving mode (Rest mode) (For Windows XP and 2000)?
+Q4 How do I receive a fax while the system is in power saving mode (Standby mode) (For Windows XP and 2000)?

-- To receive a fax when the system is in power saving mode, and the operating A system is Windows XP or 2000, configure the system as follows: - The automatic fax reception function of the fax program needs to be activated.
-1. (For more information, refer to the corresponding fax program manual.) - Click Start > Control Panel > Network and Internet Connections 2.
+- To receive a fax when the system is in Standby mode, and the operating system Α is Windows XP or 2000, configure the system as follows: - 1.
+The automatic fax reception function of the fax program needs to be activated.
+(For more information, refer to the corresponding fax program manual.) - 2.
+Click Start > Control Panel > Network and Internet Connections. - 3.
+Under See Also, click Phone and Modem Options.

-- 3. Under See Also, click Phone and Modem Options. - 4.
-In the Modems tab, select the installed modem, and click Properties. - 5.
-In the Power Management tab of the Modem Properties window, select the "This device activates the computer in power saving mode" check box, and click OK.
-The above setting enables the modem to turn on the system and receive a fax when in power saving mode.
+- 4. In the Modems tab, select the installed modem, and click Properties. - 5.
+In the Power Management tab of the Modem Properties window, select the "Allow this device to bring the computer out of standby." check box, and click OK.

+The above setting enables the modem to turn on the system and receive a fax when in Standby mode.